adler-j/ryanwattersme/content/singletons/resume.md

 #### Responsibilities

-* Development and management of content calendars and editorial processes
-* Currently developing new enterprise-wide taxonomies and metadata (based on [DCMI][]) for content management, content marketing (GTM), and SEO strategy
+* Develop content calendars, new editorial processes, and new enterprise-wide taxonomies and metadata
-* Management of new GSA upgrade and administrator UI, including development of synonyms lists as they relate to GA unique search terms
+* Manage new GSA upgrade
-* Content modeling, content typing, and CMS strategy for the upcoming cap.org re-platforming project
+* Create content models and CMS strategy for upcoming re-platforming project
-* Developmental editing and ghostwriting for more than 100 of the organization's most engaged members and leadership
+* Ghostwriting and developmental editing for subset of highly engaged members
-* Presenting to CAP Leadership Committees on web writing best practices, SEO fundamentals, and Google Analytics
-  * [Sample Presentation 1][]
+* Educational presentations to CAP Leadership on web writing best practices, SEO fundamentals, and analytics (See [Sample Presentation 1][] and [Sample Presentation 2][])
-  * [Sample Presentation 2][]
-* Leading professional development workshops for the Digital Strategy and Marketing teams on CMS best practices (eg, content and core modeling), front-end development, and SEO
+* Lead professional development workshops for the Digital Strategy and Marketing teams on CMS best practices, front-end development, and SEO

 #### Accomplishments

 * Defined the first editorial mission for CAP member content
-* Developed new editorial process and content strategy for member-focused content on the flagship website
+* Designed new editorial process and content strategy for CAP's flagship website
-* Acted as sole developer, writer, and editor for organization's first web-based writer's guide and  documentation site, which includes a Google Drive--based workflow for SMEs and a redesigned Digital Strategy blog
+* Sole developer, writer, designer, and editor for the organization's first web-based writer's guide and Digital Strategy Blog (See [Digital Website Sample][])
-  * [Sample of CAP Digital Internal Website][]

 ### Senior Medical Editor <span class="work-experience-time">Jun 2015 &ndash; Dec 2015</span>

-<div class="employer">Precision for Value, Editorial & Mixed Services</div>
+<div class="employer">Precision for Value, Editorial &amp; Mixed Services</div>

 #### Responsibilities